P A Y - W H A T - Y O U - C A N

 We're approaching this in a spirit of honesty and trust, and hope that you'll do the same.
 This means we won't ask for any proof of your circumstances or what you can afford, but we hope that you'll also consider that the studio has costs to cover - London rent, insurance, maintenance, operating costs, wages, etc. - and therefore will make your offers reasonable.

 So, if you can afford to pay the suggested rates, please do.
-We set those prices at a level that is sustainable for the studio but still offers great value to our clients.
+We set those prices at a level that is sustainable for the studio but still offers great value for money.

 If you can't afford to pay the suggested rates, don't despair - get in touch to let us know what work you want to get done, and how much you can afford to pay for that work, and we'll do our best to make it happen.